CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Experiment

-Despite this drastic disparity in initial model quality, CADO demonstrates universal robustness.
-While it refines the already strong MIS-SAT model, its impact is most profound in the challenging MIS-ER regime.
+Despite this large disparity in initial model quality, CADO demonstrates consistent robustness.
+While it refines the already strong MIS-SAT model, its impact is most significant in the challenging MIS-ER regime.
 Here, CADO achieves a drop of only 2.78\%, representing an 85\% gap reduction from the pretrained DIFUSCO (18.53\%) and a 70\% improvement over the previous best method, FastT2T (9.52\%).
-This substantial margin underscores the effectiveness of correcting the objective mismatch, and empirically corroborates our analysis in Section \ref{sec:motivation}: the objective mismatch manifests most severely when heatmap-based SL solvers yield highly suboptimal heatmaps, an issue that CADO dramatically mitigates through its correct objective alignment.
+This substantial margin underscores the effectiveness of correcting the objective mismatch, and empirically corroborates our analysis in Section \ref{sec:motivation}: the objective mismatch manifests most severely when heatmap-based SL solvers yield highly suboptimal heatmaps, an issue that CADO mitigates through its objective alignment.